Teletherapy

 Dig Counseling Services offers online therapy from the comfort of your home.

-Teletherapy is just like meeting a counselor in an office.
+Teletherapy is like meeting a counselor in an office.
 The only difference is you’re doing it from home on your computer, tablet, or phone.

 The online platform used is HIPAA compliant, which means your privacy is protected.